About Mystic Seaport

 Mystic Seaport is the nation’s leading maritime museum.
 Founded in 1929 to gather and preserve the rapidly disappearing artifacts of America’s seafaring past, the Museum has grown to become a national center for research and education with the mission to “inspire an enduring connection to the American maritime experience.”

-A stroll through the historic village transports visitors back to the mid-1800s where they can experience firsthand from staff historians, storytellers, musicians, and craftspeople just what life was like to earn ones living from the sea.
-In the Henry B. duPont Preservation Shipyard, they can watch shipwrights keeping the skills and techniques of traditional shipbuilding alive as they restore and maintain the Museum’s watercraft collection.
+A stroll through the historic village enables visitors to experience firsthand from staff historians, storytellers, musicians, and craftspeople just what life was like to earn one’s living from the sea.
+In the Henry B. duPont Preservation Shipyard, they can watch shipwrights keeping the skills and techniques of traditional shipbuilding alive as they restore and maintain the Museum’s watercraft collection and other vessels.

 The Museum’s 41,000 square-foot Collections Research Center (CRC) offers exceptional physical and electronic access to the more than 2 million artifacts.
 The collections range from marine paintings, scrimshaw, models, tools, ships plans, an oral history archive, extensive film and video recordings, and more than 1 million photographs—including the incomparable Rosenfeld Collection.
 The CRC is also home to the G.W.
 Blunt White Library, a 75,000-volume research library where scholars from around the world come to study America’s maritime history.

 To share the experience this physical record represents, Mystic Seaport employs a diverse staff of scholars, librarians, historic interpreters, educators, scientists, musicians, and skilled artisans.
-The Museum’s educational philosophy has three parts: onsite, onboard, and online.
+The Museum’s educational philosophy has three parts: onsite, on board, and online.
 Students at all levels are invited to come to the Museum to participate in a unique learning experience, whether as part of an elementary school field trip, a college semester with the Williams-Mystic Maritime Studies Program (a partnership with Williams College), or a graduate seminar with the Munson Institute.
-Sail training is conducted onboard through Community Sailing Programs or on a voyage aboard the 1931 schooner Brilliant.
-The Museum has also developed an innovative Online Learning Center, where students and educators can utilize digital access to the collections to help shape new learning tools and bring the American maritime experience into their classrooms.
+Sail training is offered through Community Sailing Programs or on a voyage aboard the 1931 schooner Brilliant.
+The Museum has also developed an innovative Mystic Seaport for Educators website, where students and educators can utilize digital access to the collections to help shape new learning tools and bring the American maritime experience into their classrooms.

 At Mystic Seaport, we strive to create an environment where visitors not only learn from us, but we learn from them.
 The concept is called Public History and it allows our visitors to experience history in ways they haven’t before.